 Jackson (Atteberry), Alicia 1992 Studio - Alicia married Phil Atteberry, 1994, and they have two sons (Cooper and Jackson).
 She currently works as a decorative painter of murals (her business name is Just Faux Fun). (email@example.com)

-Johnson, Daniel 2011 Studio Art - Since graduating Daniel has served as the Lewis Art Gallery director at Millsaps.
-He also continues to active in the Jackson community.
-He is an organizer for the Mississippi Improv Alliance bringing together multidiscipline free improvisations for creators to communicate with their mediums in real time.
+Johnson, Daniel 2011 Studio Art - After graduating Daniel served as the Lewis Art Gallery director at Millsaps and also continued to be active in the Jackson community.
+He was an organizer for the Mississippi Improv Alliance bringing together multidisciplinary free improvisations for creators to communicate with their media in real time.
 He has worked on the board of VSA Arts of Mississippi providing opportunities for people with disabilities to work with and in the arts.
 He has hosted an arts and culture podcast called Mississippi Happening and led the organization of a multi-arts Jackson showcase for five years in a row.
 In the same vein, he was also the 2013 visual art curator for the Jackson FIGMENT festival of interactive arts.
-Recently he was the lead writer for a successful Our Town grant from the NEA which will provide $75,000 towards the development of a creative business hub in the Midtown community.
-Daniel has served as the part-time director of the Lewis Art Gallery since Fall 2012. (firstname.lastname@example.org)
+Recently he was the lead writer for a successful Our Town grant from the NEA which provided $75,000 towards the development of a creative business hub in the Midtown community.
+He was hired by the Mississippi Museum of Art in 2014 as Master Teaching Artist and Studio Coordinator, which led to his promotion to the position of Director of Engagement and Learning at the museum. (email@example.com or firstname.lastname@example.org)